Skip to main content

 About the Program

 Throughout the year, Engaging Leaders attend sessions to help them better understand their personal leadership style, strengths and weaknesses.
-They also learn essential skills for working in diverse groups, communicating effectively, and project planning.
+They also learn essential skills for working in groups, communicating effectively, and project planning.

 Benefits of Becoming an Engaging Leader